petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 ## Children
 We encourage parents or guardians to guide minors under eighteen in using our services.
 If you are under 14 years old or not considered a legal adult per local laws, have your parents or guardians read this policy and use our services with their consent.
 Avoid providing personally identifiable information if your guardian disagrees with your use or you've shared such information.
 If your guardian disagrees or you've shared identifiable information, stop using our services and promptly notify us for appropriate measures as per applicable laws.
 ## Privacy Policy Updates
 We may update this privacy policy at any time.
-In case of significant changes, we will notify you via email or by posting on the Wagguracy app.
+In case of significant changes, we will notify you via email or by posting on the WAGGURACY app.
 The changes will be effective upon publication.
 Your continued use of the service after the effective date will be considered acceptance of the updated policy.
 ## Contact Us
-If you have any comments, questions, or concerns about this privacy policy or Wagguracy's handling of your personal information, please email us.
+If you have any comments, questions, or concerns about this privacy policy or WAGGURACY's handling of your personal information, please email us.
 We will respond promptly.

 **Email:** help@wagguracy.net